meker12/commerce-channels.en/help/amazon-channel/creating-assigning-catalog-products.md

 1. When the correct product appears in the list, click **[!UICONTROL Assign Catalog Product]** in the _[!UICONTROL Action]_ column.

-Your product and listing are now matched. [!DNL Amazon Sales Channel] can now share product and listing data with Amazon and manage your listing and its information, including listing price, shipping price, stock/quantity, order information and status, and more.
+Your product and listing are now matched.
+Amazon sales channel can now share product and listing data with Amazon and manage your listing and its information, including listing price, shipping price, stock/quantity, order information and status, and more.

 ## Create a single catalog product using the Amazon listing information